greg-raven/Uncommon-Sense/_posts/2009-04-07-the-logic-of-the-constitution-in-two-sentences.md

 ---
-title: 'The logic of the Constitution in two sentences'
+title: "The logic of the Constitution in two sentences"
 layout: post
 categories:
 - Constitution